fodorbalint/PathMaker/readme0.md

 <b>Display:</b>

-Indicate needed disabled fields in 11 x 11 rule representations?
+Should we display non-critical border movements in rules?
+Fx.
+0624 vs 0227_1 solutions (page 177-178) Indicate needed disabled fields in 11 x 11 rule representations?
 New pictures where areas were displayed incorrectly.
 Cite page numbers when mentioning a rule
 Next step left/right areas could be shown
-Change yellow background for second directional obstacles Non-breaking space in math expressions
+Change yellow background to blue for all second obstacles Non-breaking space in math expressions
 Arrow symbol in text

+<!---->

 Merge two cases with one that draws a future line with a blue background.

-<!---->

 Add future lines on page 144 (2034760)

 <b>Unsolved:</b>